KoniHD/stock_sim_uni/README.md

         - if highRiskStrategy --> 20% low-risk stocks, 30% mid-risk stocks and 50% high-risk stocks
         - split money to be invested evenly among all stocks in respective category
     4. client calls simulateMarket() automatically, timeStepSize and simulationLength hard coded
-        - simulateMarket() iteratively calls simulateBehavior() for each stock
+        - simulateMarket() iteratively calls Stock.updatePrice() for each stock
-        - simulateBehvior() implements one time step according to [Investopedia - Monte Carlo](https://www.investopedia.com/articles/07/montecarlo.asp) for each stock
+        - Stock.updatePrice() implements one time step according to [Investopedia - Monte Carlo](https://www.investopedia.com/articles/07/montecarlo.asp) for each stock
-        - simualteMarket() returns stockTrend for all stocks
     5. client calls evaluateResults() from Wallet
+    6. printPerformance() returns stck trends for all stocks.

 ## Final remarks

-- We haven't had time to implement tests yet hence the empty ˋtestˋ directory.
+- We haven't had time to implement tests yet hence the empty `test/` directory.
-- The documentation in ˋdoc/html/index.htmlˋ is not done as we plan to introduce doxygen style documentation later on in the project so this is also "work-in-progress"
+- The documentation in `doc/html/index.html` is not done as we plan to introduce doxygen style documentation later on in the project so this is also "work-in-progress"